ericgolftourney/StoreLocatorPlus/readme.txt

 * Option to show dropdown list of cities allows visitors to quickly see where your locations are and choose their search accordingly

 = Upgrades =
 Viadat, the original author, was selling updated add-ons and themes but as of this release was on haitus.
-You can check out his work here: http://www.viadat.com/products-page/
+You can check out their work here: http://www.viadat.com/products-page/

 = Related Links =